Frank E. Butler

 Frank Butler learned that the war was over in 1953.
 He and his shipmates were assigned to patrol the border to prevent North Koreans from moving weaponry.
 At one point, gunners shot a ship filled with fruits and vegetables, but he asserts that most were transporting guns.

 Upon return to Palmerston North, Frank Butler tried to join the Returned Services Association at the suggestion of relatives, but the man at the RSA offices tried to kick him out because he was just a kid.
 He persevered with the help of two brothers-in-law, but at sixteen years of age he was not allowed to drink alcohol at the club.

 Frank E. Butler describes going ashore in Seoul while serving in the New Zealand Navy.
+He remembers seeing millions of people in Seoul and describes it as being very busy.
 He also reminisces about his later return visits.
-He wonders at the gratitude of the Korean people.
+He appreciated the gratitude the South Korean people showed him upon return.